 Dane Pineau made his NBL debut with the Sydney Kings at 23 years of age.
 He went scoreless in his first NBL game.

-This season the Kings finished in seventh place with a record of 11-17.
+This season, the Kings finished in seventh place with a record of 11-17.

 2018/19

-Sydney entered the 2018-19 season with high expectations after making several key signings, including Andrew Bogut, who returned to Australia after 14 seasons in the NBA, including winning an NBA championship in 2015 with Golden State.
+Sydney entered the 2018-19 season with high expectations after making several key signings, including Andrew Bogut, who returned to Australia after a 14-season NBA career, which included a championship in 2015 with the Golden State Warriors.

-Alongside Pineau, the Kings were led by Kevin Lisch (14.1 points, 2.6 rebounds, and 3.2 assists), Jerome Randle (17.9 points, 2.6 rebounds, and 4.2 assists), and Andrew Bogut (11.4 points, 11.5 rebounds, 3.4 assists, and 2.7 blocks), who anchored the defense and was named the NBL’s Most Valuable Player and Defensive Player of the Year.
+Alongside Pineau, the Kings relied on the contributions of Kevin Lisch (14.1 points, 2.6 rebounds, and 3.2 assists), Jerome Randle (17.9 points, 2.6 rebounds, and 4.2 assists), and Andrew Bogut (11.4 points, 11.5 rebounds, 3.4 assists, and 2.7 blocks), who anchored the defense and was named both the NBL’s Most Valuable Player and Defensive Player of the Year.

 SOUTH EAST MELBOURNE PHOENIX